FifeXLtd/compactMediaPlayer/README.md

 # compactMediaPlayer

 - A interface for loading a thumbnail graphic/splash screen and playing a video file on button press (in loop).
+- As this is designed to run all day long, I suggest you boot the pi in terminal auto-login to save on memory(especially on pi zero2)

 Two step instruction for installation: